MyPureCloud/developer-center-blog/source/2022-07-29-intro-aws-eventbridge/index.md

 ```

 ## To conclude
 The Amazon EventBridge integration offers a new and powerful tool for integrating Genesys Cloud with other internal applications and SaaS platforms.
-The tool allows you to build resilient and scalable backend integrations without dealing with many low-level complexities using the Genesys Cloud Notification service and a WebSocket.
+The tool allows you to build durable and scalable backend integrations without dealing with many low-level complexities using the Genesys Cloud Notification service and a WebSocket.
 Furthermore, when you use **CX as Code** and Terraform, you easily automate the configuration and configuration of Genesys Cloud and Amazon EventBridge into a simple, declarative format that can be quickly processed with a CI/CD pipeline.

 ## Additional resources
 * [Amazon EventBridge Documentation](https://docs.aws.amazon.com/eventbridge/?id=docs_gateway "Goes to Amazon EventBridge Documentation page") on the AWS website
-* [About the Amazon EventBridge integration](https://help.mypurecloud.com/articles/about-the-amazon-eventbridge-integration/ "Goes to the About the Amazon EventBridge integration page") in the Genesys Cloud Resource Center
+* [About the Amazon EventBridge integration](https://help.mypurecloud.com/articles/about-the-amazon-eventbridge-integration/ "Goes to the About the Amazon EventBridge integration page"), in the Genesys Cloud Resource Center
 * [Genesys Cloud/Amazon EventBridge Technical Notes](/notificationsalerts/notifications/event-bridge)
 * [Genesys Cloud EventBridge topics](/notificationsalerts/notifications/available-topics)
 * [Genesys Cloud CX as Code](https://developer.genesys.cloud/devapps/cx-as-code/ "Goes to the Genesys Cloud CX as Code page") in the Genesys Cloud Developer Center